dylanfisher/ci/_projects/lab_weekly_sharing.md

 ### Overview

-1. Each week one student will give an informal 5-10 minute presentation on a point of interest to the class.
-This can take the form of a website, exhibition, event, or something else entirely.
+1. Each week one student will give an informal 5-10 minute presentation on a topic of interest to the class.
+This can take the form of a website, new technology, exhibition, current event, or something else entirely.
 2. Be prepared to discuss why you chose this item to share, and how it relates the class.

 ### Schedule